chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * mode, owner, group - work like the `file` resource (but directory does not inherit from `file`)
 * recursive - recursively create the directory tree, like `mkdir -p`

-# remote_directory

-Transfers a directory of files from the cookbook's `files/default` directory.

-The files copied can have their own file permissions set as part of the resource.

-The default action is to create the directory.

-.notes `remote_directory` is not the most efficient method to copy files, but it can be done in place of a better solution such as "rsync" or "bittorrent"; for bittorrent, perhaps suggest transmission cookbook.

-# remote_directory example

-    @@@ruby
-    remote_directory "/var/www/sites/mysite" do
-      source "my_app"
-      owner "www-data"
-      files_owner "my-app"
-      files_group "www-data"
-      recursive true
-    end

-* source - the directory name in `files/default` in the cookbook
-* cookbook - optionally specify a different cookbook
-* files_owner - set the owner of the individual files
-* files_group - set the group of the individual files
-* recursive - this will create the directory structure for the target

 # Packages